 Our algorithm uses only the simple and fast operations &, \ll , \gg , and addition.
 We have shown in Lemma 2 that the preprocessing step 1 takes time $O(k + \log(w))$.
 In step 4 we scan text t in time O(n).
-Hence the complexity is $O(n + k + \log(w))$.
+Hence the complexity is $O(n+k+\log(w))$.
 Because $k \le n$ and $w \le n$, the complexity of the algorithm is O(n). \Box

-4 Experimental results
+4. Experimental results

 We implemented all algorithms in C. The experiments have been run on a PC-Cyrix 166 under Linux, on a DEC-alpha shared by several users and on an Apple Mac PowerPC 7100.
 The text consisted of a randomly generated text file; the patterns were of the form $a^{k_1}ba^{k_2}$, which give a high complexity for the preprocessing.
-For other patterns, the results are much better (see Figure 5, pattern 2).
-We counted the complexity in machine clock-ticks, because quite often our algorithms ran in 0 seconds.
-In Figure 5 the patterns for sub-figure pattern 1 are prefixes of length 4, 6, 8, 10 of $p_1 = aabaaaaaaaa$ (i.e. for k = 4 we have p = aaba, for k = 6 we have p = aabaaaa, etc.), and the patterns for sub-figure pattern 2 are prefixes of length 4, 6, 8, 10 of $p_2 = ababababab$.
+For other patterns, the results are much better (see Fig. 5, pattern 2).
+We counted the complexity in machine clock-ticks, because quite often our algorithms ran in 0 s.
+In Fig. 5 the patterns for sub-figure pattern 1 are prefixes of length 4, 6, 8, 10 of $p_1 = aabaaaaaaaa$ (i.e. for k = 4 we have p = aaba, for k = 6 we have p = aabaaa, etc.), and the patterns for sub-figure pattern 2 are prefixes of length 4, 6, 8, 10 of $p_2 = abababababa$.
 The experiments clearly confirm our complexity analysis and show that

-- for a fixed window size w, the maximum complexity of preprocessing is reached for $w \sim 2k$ (see Figure 5): the theoretical explanation is that, for a fixed w, $\binom{w}{k}$ has its maximum when k = w/2, - if we do not count the preprocessing, then our first method is 5-10 times faster than the standard method: indeed the standard method takes time nk and ours takes time n (see Figure 5), - even including the preprocessing and taking patterns which give the worst-case complexity, our first method outperforms the standard method as soon as the data is large (texts of length $n \ge 10^6$, see Figure 4), - Figure 5 shows that (i) the preprocessing of our first method is quite dependent of the pattern, but after the preprocessing our algorithm runs in constant time equal to the length of the text, for all patterns, and (ii) our MP-RAM algorithm is less dependent on the pattern.
+- for a fixed window size w, the maximum complexity of preprocessing is reached for $w \sim 2k$ (see Fig. 5): the theoretical explanation is that, for a fixed w, $\binom{w}{k}$ has its maximum when k = w/2, - if we do not count the preprocessing, then our first method is 5-10 times faster than the standard method: indeed the standard method takes time nk and ours takes time n (see Fig. 5), - even including the preprocessing and taking patterns which give the worst-case complexity, our first method outperforms the standard method as soon as the data is large (texts of length $n \ge 10^6$, see Fig. 4),

-4Our algorithm is alphabet-dependent, however, as noted in [DFGGK97], we can map all letters not occurring in the pattern on a single letter, and hence assume that the alphabet has at most k + 1 letters.
+6 Our algorithm is alphabet-dependent, however, as noted in [9], we can map all letters not occurring in the pattern on a single letter, and hence assume that the alphabet has at most k + 1 letters.

-Figure 4: Window width w = 12, and pattern aabaaa.
+Fig. 4.
+Window width w = 12, and pattern aabaaa.
 The thick solid line represents the total running time of our first algorithm including preprocessing, the dashed-and-dotted line represents the running time of our MP-RAM algorithm, and the dotted line represents the running time of the standard algorithm.